Sampling with Mollified Interaction Energy Descent: Introduction

 Sampling from an unnormalized probability density is a ubiquitous task in statistics, mathematical physics, and machine learning.
 While Markov chain Monte Carlo (MCMC) methods \citep{brooks2011handbook} provide a way to obtain unbiased samples at the price of potentially long mixing times, variational inference (VI) methods \citep{blei2017variational} approximate the target measure with simpler (e.g., parametric) distributions at a lower computational cost.
 In this work, we focus on a particular class of VI methods that approximate the target measure using a collection of interacting particles.
 A primary example is Stein variational gradient descent (SVGD) proposed by \citet{liu2016stein}, which iteratively applies deterministic updates to a set of particles to decrease the KL divergence to the target distribution.

 While MCMC and VI methods have found great success in sampling from unconstrained distributions, they often break down for distributions supported in a constrained domain.
 Constrained sampling is needed when the target density is undefined outside a given domain (e.g., the Dirichlet distribution), when the target density is not integrable in the entire Euclidean space (e.g., the uniform distribution), or when we only want samples that satisfy certain inequalities (e.g., fairness constraints in Bayesian inference \citep{liu2021sampling}).
 A few recent approaches \citep{brubaker2012family, byrne2013geodesic, liu2018riemannian, shi2021sampling} extend classical sampling methods like Hamiltonian Monte Carlo (HMC) or SVGD to constrained domains.
-These extensions, however, typically contain expensive numerical subroutines like solving nonlinear systems of equations, and require explicit formulas for quantities such as Riemannian metric tensors or mirror maps to be derived on a case-by-case basis from the constraints.
+These extensions, however, typically contain expensive numerical subroutines like solving nonlinear systems of equations and require explicit formulas for quantities such as Riemannian metric tensors or mirror maps to be derived on a case-by-case basis from the constraints.

 We present an optimization-based method called \emph{mollified interaction energy descent} (MIED) that minimizes \emph{mollified interaction energies} (MIEs) for both unconstrained and constrained sampling.
 An MIE takes the form of a double integral of the quotient of a \emph{mollifier}---smooth approximation of $\delta_0$, the Dirac delta at the origin---over the target density properly scaled.
 Intuitively, minimizing an MIE balances two types of forces: attractive forces that drive the current measure towards the target density, and repulsive forces from the mollifier that prevents collapsing.
-We show that as the mollifier converges to $\delta_0$, the MIE converges to the $\chi^2$ divergence to the target measure up to an additive constant and the gradient flow of the MIE agrees with that of the $\chi^2$ divergence, providing theoretical basis for using MIED as a sampling method.
+We show that as the mollifier converges to $\delta_0$, the MIE converges to the $\chi^2$ divergence to the target measure up to an additive constant (\cref{thm:lim_chi_square}).
+Moreover, the MIE $\Gamma$-converges to $\chi^2$ divergence (\cref{thm:gamma_conv}), so that minimizers of MIEs converge to the target measure, providing a theoretical basis for sampling by minimizing MIE.